FireSquid6/inkdocs/README.md

 # Inkdocs

 Inkdocs is a static site generator built for documentation.
-It is currently in early development with an expected 1.0 release at the end of January 2024.
+It is currently in early development with an expected 1.0 release at the end of February 2024.
 It is actively maintained by [firesquid](https://github.com/firesquid6) with help from others from [Hack Club](https://github.com/hackclub).

 ## Features